bryanedds/Nu/CODING_STANDARD.md

 19) Write tests and documentation comments for publicly-consumable types and functions.

 20) Use two or more words for each public field name or discriminated union to avoid inference ambiguity.
-For example, 'Id' is not a good public field name, but 'ProductId' might be.
+For example, 'Id' is not a good public field name, butÂ 'ProductId' might be.

 **B) Consistency**